LEDIG STILLING VED UIT NORGES ARKTISKE UNIVERSITET

 The position is a fixed term position for a duration of two years.
 Appointment to the position of Postdoctoral Research Fellow is mainly intended to provide qualification for work in top academic positions.
-It is a prerequisite that the applicant is able to carry out the project over the full course of the employment period.
-No person may hold more than one fixed-term position as a Postdoctoral Research Fellow at the same institution.
+The applicant must be able to carry out the project over the full course of the employment period.
+No person may hold more than one fixed term position as a Postdoctoral Research Fellow at the same institution.

 The position's field of research

 The objective of NCLOS is to identify the limits and possibilities of the current law of the sea and ocean governance framework to adapt and respond to systemic challenges such as environmental pressures and consequently assess the need for rethinking the framework in order to achieve global goals of ocean resilience and sustainability.
 NCLOS seeks to fill one postdoc position to be integrated at the research at NCLOS.

 The Postdoctoral fellow is expected to undertake research within one of the following themes:

 - or Ocean Commons

 The themes are based on hypotheses on limits and possibilities of aspects of the current regime: